DanielAlbino/metatrader-repo/README.md

 **Trailling**

-Trailling will help you close the trades, i.e, you have a trade in profit and you want to follow that trade every 20 pips after 100pips profit, with this indicator you will have a Stop Loss in profit following the price until the price reach that Stop Loss, in this case is called trailing stop.
+Trailling will help you close the trades, i.e, you have a trade in profit and you want to follow that trade every 20 pips after 100 pips profit, with this indicator you will have a Stop Loss in profit following the price until the price reach that Stop Loss, in this case is called trailing stop.

 **Open Orders**